-While buprenorphine can help some people kick an addiction, the narcotic painkiller can prove a habit-forming problem for others.
+While buprenorphine can help some people kick an addiction, it can become the source of a new addiction for others.

 Buprenorphine first landed in the United States in the 1980s, marketed as Buprenex.
 In 2002, the U.S. Food and Drug Administration (FDA) approved two buprenorphine products to help treat narcotic addiction.